samiha0906/dmoney-api-b12/README.md

 - nodejs

 ## How to run?
-1.Clone this project
+1. Clone this project
-2.Give this command `npm i`
+2. Give this command `npm i`
-3.Add env file to your project root
+3. Add env file to your project root
-4.Now hit thois command to execute:
+4. Now hit thois command to execute:
 ``` npm test ```
 - Documentation for this project: https://api.postman.com/collections/38882458-d74511dc-5605-4d35-8355-4182370908d4?access_key=PMAT-01JAKRKYGDXPJ44ZN1M041B3JK
 - Test cases for this project: